Aeroluna/LunaCoopMod/README.md

 - Replaced Braced Exoskeleton upgrade with Hyperadaptive Exoskeleton that additionally increases Infested Banshee speed by 2.
   - Adds visual boosters to the Infested Banshee.

 These two simple changes make playing P2 infinitely smoother to play.
+It was kinda sad that P2 was about picking up your infantry and moving them to the frontline, but the Infested Banshee was about as fast as them walking there.

 - Reworked Rapid Hibernation to no longer require research.
 - Removed deceleration from Infested Banshee Burrow (no longer has to fully stop to cast).